7RU7H/Standard-Model-Of-The-Universe/README.md

 [[No-Simulation-Proof]]
-Deprove Simulation with Biological imperative and Life algorithm with time travel https://www.port.ac.uk/news-events-and-blogs/news/scientist-suggests-gravity-further-supports-theory-we-are-living-in-a-simulated-universe
+Disprove Simulation with Biological imperative and Life algorithm with time travel https://www.port.ac.uk/news-events-and-blogs/news/scientist-suggests-gravity-further-supports-theory-we-are-living-in-a-simulated-universe
 - Size of the Universe
 - Fundamental model of Universe would require a computer infinitely big and Black hole are just wholes in the Dark matter of the Universe